ClearMemory041063/Working-With-Sonic-PI-Chord-Inversions/ReadMe.md

 play (chord_invert (chord :A3, "M"), 2)
 sleep 0.5
 ```
+#### The program showchords.rb puts the note names of a chord  and plays them

 #### The program chordinversion3.rb creates a new function to play a song

 ```